GiuliaSolinas/AI_Collective/README.md

-# blogging
+# AI Collective

-This repo contains content that I create to post on my blog, website, and social media profile
+This repo contains content about improvements in the field of artificial intelligence.

+It is organized by topics.